hartwigmedical/documentation/data-access-request-application.md

 Besides the main applicant, we also need details of a person within the same 'Legal entity' (the organisation) that is authorized to sign on its behalf.

 #### 1.3 Name + function + email address of researchers involved in the Project
 Here you will need to list any persons that will be working with the data within the requirements of the License Agreement.
-Also check the boxes of the people that will have access to the 'raw' HMF data.
+Also check the boxes of the people that will have access to the 'raw' Hartwig Medical Foundation data.
 These people will be registered as 'Download contacts' and are the only ones that are able to access the data within Google Cloud Platform (GCP).
 The Download Contacts need to create a GCP account on their institutional email address to get access to the data when the Data Access Request is approved.

 #### 1.4 Commercial party involvement
 Please indicate if a commercial party is involved in the research project and provide some additional information about the involvement.

 ### Part Extra: multi-center (consortium) request
-Please fill in this section if you'd like to collaborate with another 'Legal Entity' (institution/organisation) on the HMF data.
-The License Agreement that will be drafted when your Data Access Request is approved, will enable both your institutes to work on the HMF data.
+Please fill in this section if you'd like to collaborate with another 'Legal Entity' (institution/organisation) on the Hartwig Medical Foundation data.
+The License Agreement that will be drafted when your Data Access Request is approved, will enable both your institutes to work on the Hartwig Medical Foundation data.

-If you only wish to collaborate on the results of your analysis on the HMF data, you can skip this section and specify the collaboration in section 4.1.
+If you only wish to collaborate on the results of your analysis on the Hartwig Medical Foundation data, you can skip this section and specify the collaboration in section 4.1.

 ### Part 2: Project proposal
 Please formulate a title and brief summary of your project.
 Also specify if your project is aimed at discovery, validation or both and provide motivation.